isomerpages/mlaw-acd/_regulated-dealers/regulatory-regime.md

 ---
-title: 'Regulatory Regime'
+title: Regulatory Regime
 permalink: /regulatory-regime/
-breadcrumb: 'Regulatory Regime'
+breadcrumb: Regulatory Regime
 ---
 <a href="#About the Regime">About the Regime </a>| <a href="#Exemptions">Exemptions </a> | <a href="#Regulatory Compliance for Foreign Dealers">Regulatory Compliance for Foreign Dealers </a> | <a href="#Our Role in AML/CFT">Our Role in AML/CFT </a>

 #### <a id="About the Regime"></a> About the Regime